ewoks-kit/ewoks/doc/tutorials/ewoks_events.rst

     }
     results = execute_graph("/path/to/file.json", execinfo=execinfo)

-To register event handlers from the shell:
+To specify event handlers from the command line:

 .. code:: bash